 Trust me, my friends, and fellow chinchilla owners, I know exactly what you are going through, and I’ve been in the exact same situation when I first adopted my chinchilla.

 It’s tough in the beginning to get your chinchilla to do much of anything before they adapt to their environment and get used to you as the new owner.

 It merely takes time, and the sooner you welcome that idea, the better off you will be.

-However, it’s still important to understand the basics, understand the personality characteristics of chinchillas, and know what to do to successfully get your chinchilla out of the cage and to place them back inside of the cage for when the time does arise.
+So you know the only solution is time and patience.
+But it’s still important to understand the basics, understand the personality characteristics of chinchillas, and know what to do to successfully get your chinchilla out of the cage and to place them back inside of the cage for when the time does arise.